-Human papillomavirus (HPV) is the most common sexually transmitted infection (STI).
+Human papillomavirus (HPV) is the most common sexually transmitted infection (STI) in the United States.
 Nearly everyone becomes infected with HPV within the first few months or years of becoming sexually active.

 There are numerous types of HPV, and some can cause health problems like warts and cervical, genital, and throat cancers.
 However, the HPV vaccine is an effective way of protecting you against HPV and subsequent health complications.
 In this article, we explore HPV vaccines and how they support your health.